samooth/spacedb/README.md

 function keyMap (record, context): Array<any> {}
 ```

-The return type of the mapping callback is always an array but the type of the elements in that array are defined as a `hyperschema` type with the `type` property like so:
+The return type of the mapping callback is always an array but the type of the elements in that array are defined as a `spaceschema` type with the `type` property like so:

 ```js
 // helpers.js